TMJUSTNOW/GettingAndCleaningData/README.md

 The project consists of the following items:

-1. [run_analysis.R](./run_analysis.R) Which is used to perform all merging, tidying, transforming and extrating.
+1. [run_analysis.R](./run_analysis.R) Which is used to perform all merging, tidying, transformation and extraction.
 2. [README.md](./README.md) (this file)
-3. [The Code Book](./CodeBook.md) describing data collection, methods and variables as they pertain to the independent_tidy_data.csv
+3. [The Code Book](./CodeBook.md) describing data collection, variables and methods used
 4. [independent_tidy_data.csv]( ./independent_tidy_data.csv ) (the final report file)
 5. [features_info.txt](./features_info.txt) and [features.txt](./features_info.txt) as they appear in the source package.
 6. [The raw data](./getdata_projectfiles_UCI HAR Dataset.zip)